What is a method statement, and do I really need one?

 Think of Ikea, the world's friendly flat-pack furniture store.
 You've just bought a new chest of drawers and are about to assemble them.
 After opening the box, the first thing you do is look for the method statement, also known as the assembly instructions.
 Regardless of which languages you read, you will be able to follow the pictograms to determine :

-Which tools you need and how many of each component should be in the box.
+Which tools do you need, and how many of each component should be in the box?

 You can then proceed to the first part of the assembly, where the pictograms instruct on the correct way to carry out the task.

-Using ticks and crosses shows you precisely what should be done and what should be avoided.
+Using ticks and crosses indicates what should be done and what should be avoided.

 So, if you need to write a method statement for a work task, don't overcomplicate it.
 List the safe working practices to follow in the correct order and the things to be avoided.